MariaWissler/Resume/README.md

 #### **A little about me**

->  I am Self Driven and detail-oriented Junior Software Engineer with one year of proven professional experience, looking for new opportunities to expand and utilize my technical skills, education, business experience and passion for solving everyday challenges and transforming complexity into simplicity.
-I enjoy new challenges that allow me to improve user experiences, bringing people together has always inspire me!
+>  I am Self Driven and detail-oriented Junior Software Engineer with one year of proven professional experience, looking for an opportunity to be part of Microsoft Leap Apprenticeship Program for 2021 to expand and utilize my technical skills, education, business experience and passion for solving everyday challenges and transforming complexity into simplicity.
+I enjoy the complex journeys that allow me to improve user experiences, bringing people together has always inspire me!

 > If you have some additional time, here are some links for projects I developed as part of the Ada Software Development Bootcamp I attended during 2019: